Is it worth investing in XTZ in 2023? Will Tezos overtake crypto giants, such as Bitcoin and Ethereum?

 Read Also: Can Tezos Be A Millionaire Maker?

 How Does Tezos Work?

-According to some figures, it’s possible to get around a 5.61% yearly return on staked Tezos.
+According to different figures, it’s possible to earn between 5 to 7% a year staking Tezos.

 Here we should also mention that the system allows you to operate under two account types: implicit and originated accounts.
 Implicit accounts are for everyday users, while originated accounts are for developers.

 Interestingly, in March 2020, Tezos (being an evolving network) implemented a protocol called Carthage to allow developers to run more complex apps.

 Tezos is associated with its native digital token XTZ, known as Tezzie or Tez.
 As explained above, XTZs are not mined as Tezos uses a proof-of-stake mechanism and users receive incentives for participation in the core development process.

 Tezos also uses the symbol ꜩ and can be broken down into one-millionth of a token (0.000001 or 1⁄1000000), which is known as a ‘Mutez’.